Web Design: What’s Unfolding Above the Fold Matters

 What is meant by “above the fold” in web design?

-It’s the same with webpages, everything that is visible without scrolling, or panning on a mobile device is what in the industry is known as “above the fold.”
-Since designers started developing webpages, they have tried to fit everything that was important in the space above the fold, fearing users would not want to scroll.
+It’s the same with web pages. everything that is visible without scrolling, or panning on a mobile device, is what is known as “above the fold.”
+Since designers started developing web pages, they have tried to fit everything that was important in the space above the fold, fearing users would not want to scroll.

 How can Designers make the Most of that Real Estate above the Fold?

-Aside from the obvious, keeping the advertisements out of prime real estate, there is a lot that can be done.
 Remember the old adage, “Location, location, location?”
 Place what matters most above the fold.
-Ensure the all-important CTA, quality content and relevant images are by necessity placed above the fold and not squeezed down or out by ad space.
+Ensure the all-important CTA, quality content and relevant images are by necessity placed above the fold (or at least near the top of the page).

 Designers and developers should use a Screen Resolution Share or Screen Resolution Tester to test the visibility of those items that will convert visitors to registered guest or paying customers.
 Using these tools can aid a developer to set screen resolution by the operating system or to a setting that most users will employ.
 Since Android or iOS are the operating system most preferred for mobile devices and those are perhaps the smallest resolution screen, a developer would probably be safe with either operating system setting.
 Alternatively, take it one-step further and look at the display on several mobile devices.